vmware-tanzu/pinniped/site/content/docs/concierge-only-demo.md

    ```

    Alternatively, [any release version](https://github.com/vmware-tanzu/pinniped/releases)
-   number can be manually selected.
+   you can manually select this version of Pinniped.

    ```bash
    # Example of manually choosing a release version...
    pinniped_version=v0.3.0
    ```

 1. Deploy the local-user-authenticator app.
-This is a demo identity provider.
-In production, you would use your
+This is a demo authenticator.
+In production, you would configure
-   real identity provider, and therefore would not need to deploy or configure local-user-authenticator.
+   an authenticator that works with your real identity provider, and therefore would not need to deploy or configure local-user-authenticator.

     ```bash
     kubectl apply -f https://github.com/vmware-tanzu/pinniped/releases/download/$pinniped_version/install-local-user-authenticator.yaml